pjc0247/Slacker/guide_en.md

   // Slack.SendMessage(msg.channel, "Hi, " + msg.sender);
 }
 ```
 All `.csx` file under `plugins/` directory will be automatically reloaded when changed.
+(It means, you don't have to restart your bot.)

 __SendImage__<br>
 Below example decribes how to send a image message via `SendImage` method,